Flemingston: Etymology

-Flemingston village derives its name from the family of Fleming, who possessed St. George's castle and lordship.
-Its ancient name in Welsh is Llanmihangel y Twyn, or as it was afterwards called, Michaelston Le Mont.
+The village was anciently known as Lanmihangel y Twyn (the Llan of Saint Michael on the hillock), following the Norman invasion of Wales this name was commonly transliterated into Michaelston Le Mont.
+Robert Fitzhamon gifted both the castle and the "Lordship of St George" to Sir John le Fleming, whose family maintained possession for generations.
+As such, the names Flimston, Flimstone and Flemingston gradually came into use.
+The Welsh version of this name, Trefflemin is a modern appellation.

 History

-The Fleming family descended from Sir John le Fleming.
-Robert Fitzhamon is said to have bestowed upon him the manors of St. George, Wenvoe, Flemingston, and Llanmaes.
+The area is part of the Cantref of Gorfynydd, historically part of the kingdom of Glamorgan.
+John le Fleming is said to have gained the manors of St. George, Wenvoe, Flemingston, and Llanmaes.
 Fleming was married to Amicia, daughter of Baldwin Magnus, Lord of Whitney.
 Fleming gave the manors of Flemingston and Constantine Walles to a younger son.
 In 1317, Flemingston was held by Philip le Fleming.
 It continued in his descendants until, on failure of issue male, William Fleming sold the estate to Lewis Thomas of Bettws; while an alternate account states that the le Fleming line ended in an heiress, who married a Thomas, of Llanfihangel, through whom a sale of the property was made to the Wyndhams of Dunraven.

 In 1801, the population amounted to 66 residents.
 A Topographical Dictionary of The Dominion of Wales (1811) by Nicholas Carlisle described Flemingston as belonging to what is now called the Hundred of Cowbridge, within the County of Glamorgan.
 Thomas Wyndham was the patron of the rectory, and the village church was dedicated to St. Michael.
 The John Marius Wilson's Imperial Gazetteer of England and Wales (1870–72) states that the Flemingston parish was within the Bridgend district or Glamorgan.
 The population included approximately 63 residents, and there were ten houses.
 Flemingston was described as being one estate, the manor belonging to Sir John Fleming, one of the twelve knights who came in with Fitzhamon in the time of William Rufus.
 The rectory, part of the diocese of Llandaff had a patron, the Earl of Dunraven.